TMZero-c/CMPT371Project/README.md

 # some kind of social deduction impostor among us sus game
 ### we really need to work on this since we have to write a report and record a demo video

+## things we still need to do
+- display messages for each game state for better user experience
+- add ability to have more players (with multithreading)
+- fix bugs
+- any other fixes or features or anything to complete

 ## what we're meant to do

 - server starts and clients conect